 Financial stability for Wistar’s future.

-The official opening of the Robert and Penny Fox Tower is fast approaching and we are at a critical juncture, having achieved 85% of the Building Wistar, Changing the World campaign goal.
+The Robert and Penny Fox Tower is newly opened and we are at a critical juncture, having achieved 85% of the Building Wistar, Changing the World campaign goal.
 We now know more than ever before about human health and disease and stand at the brink of cures and treatments once thought to be unimaginable.
 The opportunity to be an essential partner in Wistar’s leadership in this new era will not come again in our lifetimes.
 Please join us today in seizing this moment to change lives through science.

 The microscope in the image belonged to William E. Horner, M.D., a collaborator with Caspar Wistar, M.D., in the early 1800s.